James H. Hawley: Politics and law

 Still determined to become a lawyer, Hawley continued to read law at a Boise County attorney's office.
 At the same time, he worked in gold fields all over central Idaho.
-In 1870, voters in Boise County elected him, as a Democrat, to the territorial legislature.
+In 1870, voters in Boise County elected him, as a Democrat, to the territorial house of representatives.
 He reportedly received "the largest majority given any one on the ticket."

 During that term in office, he was appointed chairman of the house judiciary committee.
 Also, in February 1871, Hawley was admitted to the bar, with the right to argue cases all the way up to the territorial supreme court.
 In 1874, he was elected to the Territorial Council.
 Two years later he began a term as chief clerk of the council while also serving as a Commissioner in Boise County.
 In 1878, he was elected district attorney for the second judicial district of the territory.
 That district encompassed an area stretching generally from Mountain Home to the Montana border, north of Salmon.

 Hawley had settled in Quartzburg upon his marriage there in 1875.
 After he became District Attorney, they moved to Idaho City, the county seat of Boise County.
 He was elected to another term as District Attorney, and ran unsuccessfully for Territorial Delegate to Congress.
 Around 1884, he moved to Hailey and practiced law there for two years.
 In 1885, President Cleveland appointed him United States Attorney for Idaho Territory.

 Although Hawley retained mining investments in the Boise Basin as well as around Hailey, after about 1886 he began handling more legal business in Boise.
 He finally moved his family and established a permanent residence there in 1890.

 Record-keeping in early Idaho Territory was rather hit-or-miss, but it is generally agreed that Hawley served as prosecutor or defense attorney for hundreds of criminal trials during his legal career.
 Certainly by the time he moved to Boise, his expertise in such matters was in great demand.

 Hawley played a strong leadership role in Democratic Party politics, including six years as Committee Chair in Boise County.
 The Illustrated History, published in 1899, said, "He has been a member of every Democratic state convention since his arrival in Idaho with the exception of that of 1896."

 He was elected mayor of Boise in 1902, despite a heavily Republican electorate in the city.
 Although he received high marks for his administration of city government, he chose not to run again and served a single two-year term.
 He was elected Governor in 1910, but was defeated during his re-election bid in 1912.
 Later, he made at least two runs for Idaho's U.S. Senate seat, but never attained that office.